16 Halloween Fun Facts Everyone Should Know by October 31

 - One serving (about 30 pieces) has 140 calories, the equivalent of three miniature Hershey bars.

-- The National Confectioners Association reports that more than 35 million pounds were manufactured in 2005, amounting to almost 9 billion kernels.
+- The National Confectioners Association reports that approximately 35 million pounds of candy corn are manufactured each year, amounting to almost 9 billion kernels.